Overview of palpitations in adults

 The differential diagnosis of palpitations is extensive (table 1), and the etiology varies depending upon the population studied.
 In a study of 190 patients presenting with a chief complaint of palpitations to a university medical center, an etiology was determined in 84 percent .
 The cause was cardiac in 43 percent, psychiatric in 31 percent, and miscellaneous (eg, medication-induced, thyrotoxicosis, caffeine, cocaine, anemia, amphetamine, mastocytosis) in 10 percent.
 A cardiac etiology was more common in patients presenting to the emergency department than to the medical clinic (47 versus 21 percent), while psychiatric etiologies were more common in the medical clinic (45 versus 27 percent).
 Cardiac etiologies may also be more common among patients who present to a specialist .

 Psychiatric disorders — Palpitations may be a feature of several psychiatric disorders, including panic attacks, generalized anxiety disorder, somatization, and depression [5,6].
-(See "Generalized anxiety disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis" and "Unipolar depression in adults: Assessment and diagnosis" and "Pharmacotherapy for panic disorder in adults".)
+(See "Generalized anxiety disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis" and "Unipolar depression in adults: Assessment and diagnosis" and "Pharmacotherapy for panic disorder and agoraphobia in adults".)

 - Kroenke K, Arrington ME, Mangelsdorff AD.
 The prevalence of symptoms in medical outpatients and the adequacy of therapy.
 Arch Intern Med 1990; 150:1685.